-...any child care custodian, medical practitioner, nonmedical practitioner..., who has knowledge of or observes a child in his or her professional capacity of within the scope of his or her employment whom he or she knows or reasonably suspects has been the victim of a child abuse to report the known or suspected instance of child abuse to a child protective agency immediately or as soon as practically possible by telephone and to prepare and send a written report thereof within 36 hours of receiving the information concerning the incident.
+...a mandated reporter...who has knowledge of or observes a child in his or her professional capacity of within the scope of his or her employment whom he or she knows or reasonably suspects has been the victim of a child abuse to report the known or suspected instance of child abuse to a child protective agency immediately or as soon as practically possible by telephone and to prepare and send a written report thereof within 36 hours of receiving the information concerning the incident.

-Section 11166.5 of the California Penal Code defines a "child care custodian" as:
+Section 11165.7 of the California Penal Code defines a "mandated reporter" as:

-... teachers, administrative officers, supervisors of child welfare and attendance, or certificated pupil personnel employees of any public or private school; ... licensed day care workers; administrators of community care facilities licensed to care for children, headstart teachers; ... and social workers.
+... a teacher, an instructional aide, ...a classified employee of a public school, administrative officers, supervisors of child welfare and attendance, or certificated pupil personnel employees of any public or private school; ... licensed day care workers; administrators of community care facilities licensed to care for children, headstart teachers; ... and social workers.